thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 ### A. Owner, Coordination Team and Core Team

-The Owner of the rocq-prover.org domain and the Rocq Prover software and the Rocq Platform is Matthieu Sozeau, the lead developer of the Rocq Prover.
-The Owner can appoint a team of [Rocq Coordinators]("/governance/governance#coordination") to help with coordination tasks, who have the right to act in the name of the Owner in all matters of coordination.
+The Owner of the Rocq Prover software, the rocq-prover.org domain and the Rocq Platform is Matthieu Sozeau, the lead developer of the Rocq Prover.
+The Owner can appoint a team of [Rocq Coordinators](/governance/governance#Coordination) to help with coordination tasks, who have the right to act in the name of the Owner in all matters of coordination.

 * Currently, Matthieu Sozeau has appointed Théo Zimmermann, Nicolas Tabareau and Yves Bertot as Rocq Coordinators, who have accepted this Role *

-The [Rocq Core]("/governance/governance#core") team is composed of the Rocq Coordinators and a set of voluntary, co-opted Maintainers that govern the development of the rocq-prover.org domain and the Rocq Prover software.
-The [Rocq Platform]("/governance/distribution") team is composed of voluntary, co-opted Maintainers that govern the development of the Rocq Platform.
+The [Rocq Core](/governance/governance#Core) team is composed of the Rocq Coordinators and a set of voluntary, co-opted Maintainers that govern the development of the rocq-prover.org domain and the Rocq Prover software.
+The [Rocq Platform](/governance/distribution#Rocq%20Platform) team is composed of voluntary, co-opted Maintainers that govern the development of the Rocq Platform.

 Projects under rocq-prover.org sub-domains and within the Rocq Platform are managed